-These assumptions reflect, where known, future changes which may arise from the implementation of the council's organisational development plans including the South and East Lincolnshire Councils Partnership with Boston Borough Council and South Holland District Council (see Section 7).
+These assumptions reflect, where known, future changes which may arise from the implementation of the council's organisational development plans including the South and East Lincolnshire Councils Partnership with Boston Borough Council and South Holland District Council (see Section 7):

 - 1. Although inflation does affect the price of supplies and services that the Council procures, because services are given cash limited budgets they have to absorb the cost of inflation within the resources they have as such the net impact of inflation is reduced to zero within the estimates.
-The only exceptions are those contracts which have an agreed inflationary arrangement built into them, we expect that contract costs will substantially increase on renew. - The nationally agreed pay award ended on 31st March 2023.
-An award for 2023/24 was agreed November 2023 being a rise of up to 9.42% for the lowest paid through to 3.88% for those on the highest bands.
-For 2024/25 onwards a 3.5% award has been assumed, reducing to 3% for 2025/26 and then 2.5% from 2026/27 onwards. - 3.
-An annual General Fund saving in staff costs (£629k) is built into the budget (equivalent to 4% of the staff budget) due to anticipated staff vacancies during the year. - 4.
+The only exceptions are those contracts which have an agreed inflationary arrangement built into them.
+We expect that contract costs will substantially increase on renewal. - 2.
+A pay award for 2023/24 was agreed November 2023 being a rise of up to 9.42% for the lowest paid through to 3.88% for those on the highest bands.
+For 2024/25 onwards a 3.5% award has been assumed, reducing to 3% for 2025/26 and then 2.5% from 2026/27 onwards.

+- 3. An annual General Fund saving in staff costs (£629k) is built into the budget (equivalent to 4% of the staff budget) due to anticipated staff vacancies during the year. - 4.
 Based on the 2022/23 Pension Triennial Valuation the pension contribution will be 23.8% in 2023/24 with an additional lump sum amount payable towards the deficit on the pension scheme this rate is applied only to those staff in the local government pension scheme.
 A further review will take place which could change the amount from 2027/28 onwards.
 Any vacant posts are assumed to be within the pension scheme.
 The pension contribution rate is assumed to stay at 23.8% throughout the life of the MTFS.
-The lump sum towards the deficit is confirmed for 2024/25.

-- 5. These are the estimated returns on cash and the estimated yield on the current budgeted £25m property funds (subject to further review). - 6.
+The lump sum towards the deficit is confirmed at £674k for 2024/25. - 5.
+These are the estimated returns on cash and the estimated yield on the current budgeted £23.6m property funds (subject to further review). - 6.
 Utility costs have been inflated for 2024/25 as a result of increased wholesale prices.
 These will need to be kept under review, as it is an area that could be subject to future inflationary pressures. - 7.
+Vehicle fuel costs were increased by 25% in 2023/24 due to national trends, fuel costs have now been rebased to reflect the current fuel costs and actuals from 2023/24. - 8.
 The tax base projections for 2024/25 has provided for a growth of 845 band D equivalent properties.
 Future growth has been projected at 1.5% (see section 4.6 and Table 3).